 The eReceptionist Solution

 Just like the visitor sign in sheet has given way to the automated receptionist, what if instead of sticking an easily alterable, non-professional looking name tag on an individual, you could easily print a visitor badge?
-As part of the visitor check in process!
+As part of the visitor check in app!
 Well, here's some good news: Greetly is a full-service eReceptionist that can print visitor badges as part of the guest registration process.
 Greetly has partnered with Brother's name badge printer and can produce visitor stickers that includes your visitor's name and photo, who they are visiting, along with the check-in date and time.

 That means no guessing who's there, no forgetting client names, and no feeling a little silly with your sticky name tags and permanent markers.